AlreadyBored/nodejs-assignments/assignments-v2/06b-logging-errors/assignment.md

 5. **Process Error Handling**

    Add listeners for unhandled errors at the process level:
-   - `uncaughtException` — log the error at `fatal` level and perform graceful shutdown (close the server, close database connections, then exit with code 1)
+   - `uncaughtException` — log the error at `error` level and perform graceful shutdown (close the server, close database connections, then exit with code 1)
    - `unhandledRejection` — log the error at `error` level and perform graceful shutdown

 6. **Log File Rotation**